RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 Lounge and Music Room

-The first-class lounge or music room, situated on the boat deck, is 80ft. long, 56ft. wide, and 11ft.
-9in. high.
-It is a noble apartment, treated in that charming style obtained in France in the last quarter of the eighteenth century, and of which the Petit Trianon is perhaps the most typical example.
+The first-class lounge or music room on the boat deck is 80 feet long, 56 feet wide, and 11 feet 9 inches high.
+It is a noble apartment, treated in the charming style obtained in France in the last quarter of the eighteenth century, of which the Petit Trianon is perhaps the most typical example.

-The arrangement of the panels, and the delicacy and design of the carvings and columns, might have been the work of Gabriel or Mique, but the architect has, in his scheme of color, been inspired more by the sumptuous furniture of the period than by the wall decoration, and that with the happiest result.
+The arrangement of the panels and the delicacy and design of the carvings and columns might have been the work of Gabriel or Mique.
+Still, in his scheme of color, the architect was inspired more by the sumptuous furniture of the period than by the wall decoration, which was the happiest result.

-It is difficult at first to realize that one is afloat when in this beautifully-shaped room, with its rows of stately columns and its graceful semi-circular bays; and only those who know how a designer is hampered by the position of funnels, ventilators, beams girders, and the various necessities of the modern ship, can properly appreciate the ingenuity displayed.
+It is difficult at first to realize that one is afloat when in this beautifully shaped room, with its rows of stately columns and graceful semi-circular bays.
+Only those who know how a designer is hampered by the position of funnels, ventilators, beams, girders, and the various necessities of the modern ship can properly appreciate the ingenuity displayed.

 First Class Music Room and Lounge on the RMS Mauretania, 1907.

-The paneling, columns, and pilasters are of that mahogany, which the French term acajou moucheté.
-The panels are cross-veneered so as to give the greatest effect to the grain of the carefully- selected timber, which is dull polished, a rich golden brown, the moldings, and all the carvings being fully gilt.
+The paneling, columns, and pilasters are made of mahogany, which the French term acajou moucheté.
+The panels are cross-veneered to give the greatest effect to the grain of the carefully selected timber, which is dull polished and rich golden brown.
+The moldings and all the carvings are fully gilt.

-The oval dome of wrought iron with gilt ornaments, and the plainly paneled white ceiling from which are suspended crystal electroliers, complete a room unequaled in any steamship and rarely surpassed even in a palace.
+The oval dome of wrought iron with gilt ornaments, and the paneled white ceiling from suspended crystal electroliers, complete a room unequaled in any steamship and rarely surpassed even in a palace.

 The carpet and furniture are worthy of the decorations.
-The former, specially designed for this apartment, is of the same cream tone as the curtains with a trellis-work of laurel and roses, recalling in its turn the colors of the tapestry on the walls.
+The former, specially designed for this apartment, is of the same cream tone as the curtains and features a trellis work of laurel and roses, recalling in turn the colors of the tapestry on the walls.

-The chairs and sofas, of polished beech covered in various colored brocades, are all reproductions of Louis XVI. designs, combining elegance and comfort.
+The chairs and sofas, made of polished beech and covered in various colored brocades, are all reproductions of Louis XVI designs, combining elegance and comfort.

 The tables of various sizes, scattered about the room, are worthy of attention on account of their coloring and shapes, being entirely destitute of extraneous ornament.